Archbishop Spalding High School: Campus/facilities

 The school's facilities include 50 academic classrooms and four science laboratories.
 Its library maintains a collection of approximately 14,000 books and 24 desktop computers for student research.
 An entire wing of the school is networked for wireless computing.
 The school also has an IMAC laboratory, two personal computer laboratories and a Project Lead the Way Engineering program.
 All classrooms have access to video and computer projection equipment for visual presentations.
 The auditorium, with 1,200 seats, provides a location for school wide assemblies, as well as theatre and music productions.
 A new auditorium was built in 2017, allowing for more space.
 A chapel is available for use by students, parents and faculty.

 The school has seven athletic fields.
-Its athletic stadium has an all-weather turf field, eight-lane track, seating for 2,000 and a video scoreboard.
+Its main athletic stadium has an all-weather turf field, eight-lane track, seating for 2,000 and a video scoreboard.
+A second all-weather turf field was installed in 2016 based on the generous donations and efforts of a local vendor and parent.
 The main gymnasium seats 1,100 and a secondary gymnasium seats 500.

 An outdoor area known as the Senior Garden is traditionally reserved for use by senior students during their lunch breaks.